Its a common problem in Tibet, and can be minimised.

 I haven't tried chewing garlic, but it would also be a good idea to take medication like diamox, which is a prescribed drug in some countries.
 Note that you will not be able to find diamox in China or Tibet, better ask your doctor for more advice.

 Altitude illness is real, not a myth.
 I recently travelled from Chengdu to Lhasa by train and it goes over mountains that are 5072m high.
 Altitude sickness starts at about 3000m or even lower for some.
 I struggled with it for a few days after getting off the train.
 I should have used the oxygen on the train to minimize the impact.
 There are some medicines available but they also have side effects.
-The previous persons advice re water and also do not exert yourself. over 5 years ago
+The previous persons advice re water and also do not exert yourself. about 6 years ago